Nishantjaryal/data-hash/README.md

 // hash: This function Generates Super Strong Hashes

-// salt: This function Dynamically Generates salts( Random hash codes ), this salt play key role in identification of genuine SECRET and its Hash Signature combination.
+// salt: This function Dynamically Generates salts( Random hash codes )
+// salt plays key role in identification of genuine SECRET and its Hash Signature combination.

 // DataHash: DataHash function creates a Wrapper of Salt on provided data